hardik402/docker/README.md

     docker ps
     ```

-7. To check for all the running and non running containers
+7. To check for all of your running and non running containers

     ```bash
+    docker ps -a | grep <CORPKEY>
+    /*
+     * Example:
-    docker ps -a
+     * docker ps -a | grep ds77bk
+     * This command will display all containers having "ds77bk" string in their names.
+     */
     ```

 ## Task 2: Building a docker image locally and executing it